-- 1. The HRA may acquire property by gift, dedication or direct purchase from willing sellers in order to achieve the objectives of the tax increment financing plan. - 2.
-Such acquisitions will be undertaken only when there is assurance of funding to finance the acquisition and related costs.
+1. The HRA may acquire property by gift, dedication or direct purchase from willing sellers in order to achieve the objectives of the tax increment financing plan.

+2. Such acquisitions will be undertaken only when there is assurance of funding to finance the acquisition and related costs.

 Section 7.
 Development Activity in Tax Increment Financing District for which Contracts have been Signed.
-The Penfield Apartments LLC proposes to undertake the construction of approximately 254 units of rental sale housing, 27,550 square feet of commercial space and 329 related structured parking spaces (the "Development").
-The total development costs are estimated to be approximately \$62,050,000, and the development is expected to be substantially completed by July 31, 2014.
-The following contracts have been or will be entered into by the HRA or Penfield Apartments LLC, which is owned by the HRA, and the persons named below:
+RCTG Development LLC (the "Developer") proposes to undertake the renovation of three existing historic buildings located in the Tax Increment Financing District by the construction of approximately 234 units of rental housing, and 36,685 square feet of commercial space (the "Development").
+The total development costs are estimated to be approximately \$46,651,733, and the development is expected to be substantially completed by December 31, 2014.
+The following contracts have been or will be entered into by the Developer: